Cloncurry, Queensland: Geography

-Road infrastructure

-The Flinders Highway enters from the east and the Barkly Highway exits to the west.
+Cloncurry is situated in the north-west of Queensland, 770 kilometres west of the city of Townsville via the Flinders Highway.
+The town lies adjacent to the Cloncurry River.The Flinders Highway enters from the east and the Barkly Highway exits to the west.
 The Landsborough Highway enters from the south-east and the Burke Developmental Road exits to the north.

 The Cloncurry–Dajarra Road exits to the south from the Barkly Highway.